summisudhi/px-popover/README.md

 ### Layout

-The popover has a fixed width but will grow vertically relative to it's contents.
+The popover has a fixed width but will grow vertically relative to its contents.

 ### Latest Release
 - not released yet!